Last Updated: October 17, 2024

 Don’t worry; we’re here to educate you about starting an LLC in Oklahoma.
 This article will take you through the steps for how to get an LLC in Oklahoma.
 Along the way, we’ll show you how our business services can make the process even less stressful.

 Note: These are the steps for creating a domestic LLC, meaning one that originates within the state.
-To create a foreign LLC — one that originated in another state but wants to do business in Oklahoma — or an Oklahoma professional limited liability company, you would need to follow a different process.
+To create a foreign LLC — one that originated in another state but wants to do business in Oklahoma — you would need to follow a different process.

 Okay, let’s show you how to set up an LLC in Oklahoma with the following steps.